LunarG/VulkanSamples/windowsRuntimeInstaller/README.txt

           !define VERSION_BUILDNO
           !define PUBLISHER

-    4. Edit the CreateInstaller.sh file and replace SIGNFILE with your command and necessary args for signing an executable.
+    5. Edit the CreateInstaller.sh file and replace SIGNFILE with your command and necessary args for signing an executable.
 If you don't wish to sign the uninstaller, you can comment out that line.

-    5. Run the CreateInstaller.sh script from a Cygwin bash command prompt.
+    6. Run the CreateInstaller.sh script from a Cygwin bash command prompt.
+       The Cygwin bash shell must be running as Administrator.
 The Windows Vulkan Runtime Installer package file will be created in this folder.
        The name of the installer file is VulkanRT-<version>-Installer.exe.

 Some notes on the behavior of the Windows Vulkan Runtime Installer: